 Jane Seymour (1508-1537): Died After Giving Birth to Male Heir

 Days after Anne’s execution, Henry married his third wife, Jane Seymour.
 Jane had served as a lady-in-waiting to both Catherine of Aragon and Anne Boleyn.
 Anne Boleyn’s and Jane Seymour's mothers were first cousins, who shared the same grandmother, and were raised together for a time.
 “Anne did not stand meekly aside when Henry's interest in Jane became apparent.
 We know from sources that the pair came to blows on more than one occasion at court,” says Norton.
 On October 12, 1537, Jane gave birth to Edward VI and died from complications of the birth several weeks later.
-At the wishes of the king, Jane is buried at St. John’s Chapel alongside him.
+At the wishes of the king, Jane is buried at St. George's Chapel alongside him.

 Anne of Cleves (1515-1557): Strategic, Six-Month Marriage